Phillip-England/templ-quickstart/README.md

 air
 ```

-To configure air, you can modify .air.toml in the root of the project.
+To configure air, you can modify .air.toml in the root of the project. (it will be auto-generated after the first time you run air in your repo)

 ## Project Overview